folk-js/allio/ARCHITECTURE.md

 ## Event Guarantees

-Because State owns event emission:
+Because Registry owns event emission:

 - `get_or_insert_element` → emits `ElementAdded` only if actually inserted (new hash)
 - `update_element` → emits `ElementChanged` only if data differs